Early infantile epileptic encephalopathy

 - The disease is very rare, with only 30 cases reported so far43

-- A common cause for the disease is mutations in the SLC25A22 gene1,3.
+- A common cause for the disease are pathogenic variants in the SLC25A22 gene1,3.

 Malignant Migrating Partial Seizures of Infancy (MMPSI) also known as Early Infantile Epileptic Encephalopathy 14 (EIEE14) is a severe form of EE that begins very early in life.
 MMPSI is clinically characterized by the following: